2008, our customers have created over a thousand jobs in

 Light areas left by the robot may require manual touch-up, which

-shrinks, the operator has less control, yields can tank, rework
+shrinks, the operator has less control, yields fall, rework, scrap

-and finesse labor sky, production schedules are not met, and life
+and finesse labor go up, production schedules are not met, and life

 in paint can quickly become unbearable and even expose the

 film builds have many causes but are most commonly created by